Vrushasen-Deshmukh/Customer-Personality-Analysis/README.md

-# Customer-Personality-Analysis
-Task 1 of Internship by Elevate Labs
+Completion of Task 1 of Internship

+- Understanding the entire data
+- Cleaning and Organising of the dataset

+1. Seperating the data into their respective columns using 'Convert Text to Column Wizard'.
+2. Rearranging the columns next to their kins.